rehanzfr-zz/R_Codes/LeafletPlot/readme.md

 <img src="https://www.datanovia.com/en/wp-content/uploads/dn-tutorials/ggplot2/figures/029-r-color-palettes-rcolorbrewer-palettes-1.png" width="200">

-Similarly, following cocde can be used to describe colors for continuous data such as `Size` in `df2`.
+Similarly, following code can be used to describe colors for continuous data such as `Size` in `df2`.

 ```R
 Contpallete <- colorQuantile("YlOrRd", df2$Size, n = 3)